xidengwang/PriorFree_End2End_Navigation/README.md

   coordinates, and the real-time perception features.
 Extensive simulations demonstrate the framework's high success rate and robust generalization to unseen non-convex scenarios.
-The practicality and effectiveness of this map-less, purely reactive system are further validated through successful real-world field tests on an Autonomous Surface Vehicle (ASV) platform, showcasing its capability for truly autonomous navigation in complex environments.
+The practicality and effectiveness of this map-less, purely reactive system are further validated through successful real-world field tests on an autonomous surface vehicle (ASV) platform, showcasing its capability for truly autonomous navigation in complex environments.
 Future work will focus on handling dynamic obstacles and improving robustness in escaping from extremely non-convex traps.